nstuyvesant/sveltekit-auth-example/README.md

 Pages use the session.user.role to determine whether they are authorized.
 While a malicious user could alter the client-side session store to see pages they should not, the dynamic data in those restricted pages is served via endpoints which check request.locals.user to determine whether to grant access.

+The forgot password functionality uses SendInBlue to send the email.
+You would need to have a SendInBlue account and set three environmental variables.
+Email sending is in /src/routes/auth/forgot.ts.
+This code could easily be replaced by nodemailer or something similar.

 ## Prerequisites
 - PostgreSQL 13 or higher
 - Node.js 16.10.0 or higher
 - npm 7.24.1 or higher
+- SendInBlue account

 ## Setting up the project